ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 <img src="https://user-images.githubusercontent.com/16619270/231000290-3231f15c-dd1f-4831-97e6-b82a555a7e36.png" alt="Example" width="800"/>

 So remember we call `cudaMalloc(&d_activations, bytes_activations);` where bytes_activations is 12 bytes (3 values * 4 bytes per float).
-But don't get the 12 bytes we requested, instead we get 512 bytes.
-Because that's the minimum chunk size which cudaMalloc uses !
+But we don't get the 12 bytes we requested.
+Instead we get 512 bytes !
+Because that's the chunk size which cudaMalloc works with !
-This has the side effect that the memory address of **d_z** is 512 bytes away from **d_activations**. if I had only used 100 Threads I couldn't have shown the bug to you.
+This has the side effect that the memory address of **d_z** is 512 bytes away from **d_activations**.
+If I had only used 100 Threads I couldn't have shown the bug to you.
 So we need at least 129 threads to start overriding z_values !

 <img src="https://user-images.githubusercontent.com/16619270/231001818-511f8af5-41a1-4a8c-a405-db1983ce584c.png" alt="Example" width="800"/>